 Collaborative Unit (20 Credits)

-Summer and Autumn, Terms 3 and 4
+Summer and Autumn, terms 3 and 4

-Professional Skills and Situating Practice (60 credits)
+Propel: Professional Futures (60 credits)

 You’ll bring together the knowledge, skills and experience gained on the course to produce a self-directed, collaborative project and associated critical investigation.